+Mizuki leaned forward.
 "They've all been lying to you, Naruto.
 For your entire life.
-Lying to you about what you are and what you've done."
+Lying about what you are and what you've done."

 Naruto shrugged.
 "Yeah, I know."

 "Oh, come on."
-Mizuki seemed torn between disbelief and outrage.
+Mizuki couldn't decide whether he was more bewildered or outraged by the words coming out of Naruto's mouth.
 "There's no way you could work it out from just that!"

 "Well, after I made that connection, I did some digging through the registers in the Civic Library.
-You'd be amazed how little attention people pay you if you show them a few ryō and tell them an overworked Jōnin paid you to spend the day looking up boring facts for him.
-Anyway, did you know that there's been exactly one other person in Leaf Village called Uzumaki?
+You'd be amazed how little attention people pay you if you show them a few ryō and tell them an overworked jōnin paid you to spend the day looking up boring facts for him.
+So did you know that back then, there was exactly one other person in Leaf Village called Uzumaki?
 And that she died on the Night of Tragedy?
-And that she was the container for the Nine-Brains at the time?"
+And that she was the host for the Nine-Brains at the time?"

-Mizuki endeavoured to replace his jaw.
-"Uh... well, anyway, that's why.
-No-one's ever going to take the Demon Fox's word over mine, not with the cheating thing, and not if anything went wrong here.
+Mizuki did his best to replace his jaw.
+"Uh... well, that's why," he concluded, more lamely than intended.
+"No one was going to take the Demon Fox's word over mine, not if you said you'd been framed for cheating, and not if you tried to spill the beans about me and the scroll.
 It's perfect.
 That, and you just piss me off."

 "Now... you die!"
-Mizuki finally grabbed the Fūma Shuriken from his back, and threw it full-strength at Naruto.
+Mizuki finally grabbed the Fūma shuriken from his back, and hurled it full-strength at Naruto.

-Naruto did not dodge.
-In fact, he sat perfectly still, watching with interest as the enormous blade flew right at his head.
-Then he vanished as it made contact.
+Predictably, the incompetent brat failed to dodge.
+Less predictably, he didn't try.
+He sat motionless, watching with interest as the huge blade flew right at his head.
+He vanished as it made contact.

 "Oh, for fuck's sake!"
 Mizuki snapped.
 "I've been talking to a clone?"

-"Let's play a game," announced a new clone, appearing close to where the previous one had been.
+"Let's play a game," said a new Naruto, appearing next to the scroll in a lazy lounging pose.

-Mizuki gave him a look of contempt.
+Mizuki gave him a condescending look.
 "Trying to buy time?
 Don't bother.
 I'm taking the scroll, and then I'll have all the time in the world to find you and gut you."

 "If you win, you get to advance to Round Two.
 If you lose… you die."

-The kunai touched... and then the attacking blade disappeared in a puff of smoke.
+The two touched... and then the attacking blade disappeared in a puff of smoke.

-"But as a delaying tactic, this is pretty feeble.
-So some of this stuff on the ground is clones in disguise.
+"This has to be the feeblest delaying tactic I've seen in my life.
+So some of this trash on the ground is clones in disguise.
 So they transform back and throw kunai at me when I'm not looking.
 What are they going to do, annoy me to death?"

-Mizuki didn't even bother blocking the third kunai.
+Mizuki didn't even bother stopping the third kunai.
 Then it drew a sharp line of pain across his cheek.

-A fourth kunai exploded into mist upon touching his defence.
+A fourth kunai exploded into clone mist on touching Mizuki's guard.

-The Naruto clone sitting by the scroll cheered.
+The brat gave him the thumbs-up.
 "All right!
 You pass Round One.
 Now it's time for Round Two, the ever-popular Find and Destroy All the Shadow Clones Before Iruka-sensei Comes Back and Kicks Your Ass round!"

-To Mizuki's increasing discomfort, Naruto started to laugh loudly.
+Naruto cracked up with laughter.
 "Four or five?
 Oh, that's good.
 Oh, man, you really know how to tell 'em, Mizuki-sensei."